dfsp-spirit/haze/README.md

 * `find_nv_kdtree()`: Find nearest mesh vertex for query coordinates using a *k*-d tree.
 * `nn_interpolate_kdtree()`: Get per-vertex data at vertices closest to the given query coordinates on the mesh.
 * `linear_interpolate_kdtree()`: Interpolate per-vertex data at the query points.
 Can be used to map per-vertex data between subjects (for which you have spherical, aligned meshes).
+* `fwhm2niters()` and `niters2fwhm()`: Convert between FreeSurfer Gaussian smoothing FWHM settings and the equivalent number of nearest neighbor smoothing iterations (see the [section below](#freesurfer-mapping-between-true-gaussian-smoothing-and-nearest-neighbor-smoothing)).

 Note to neuroscientists/FreeSurfer users: The `linear_interpolate_kdtree()` function allows you to map native space brain morphometry data to standard space.
 So in combination with the `pervertexdata.smoothnn()` function, you can get smoothed standard space data from raw native space mesh descriptors, all in `R`.